nationalarchives/tdr-dev-documentation/manual/development-process/test-accessibility.md

 ## When should we run the tests?

 We should always go through the full checklist once the feature has been deployed.
-Ideally, we should run the acccessibility checks on staging, since it is a more stable environment, but testing on integration is OK if it's more convenient.
+Ideally, we should run the accessibility checks on staging, since it is a more stable environment, but testing on integration is OK if it's more convenient.